 Trip interruption covers the costs associated with having to suddenly return home during a trip.
 Usually, only specific reasons are covered, such as a close family member falling seriously ill.

-The bottom line is this: Don’t cheap out on travel insurance.
-Make sure you protect both your travel investment and your health.
+Remember, don’t cheap out on travel insurance.
+The best travel insurance companies protect both your travel investment and your health.

 Thanks for reading and happy traveling!

 Frequetnly Asked Questions